AnudeepGI/dibberfamily/README.md

-# Running the React App

-This guide will help you get the React app up and running on your local machine.

 ## Prerequisites

 Before you begin, ensure you have Node.js and npm installed.
 You can check by running `node -v` and `npm -v` in your terminal to see the versions installed.
 If these commands fail, you need to install Node.js and npm first.